jyates/cruise-control-wiki/REST-APIs.md

 When the time field is not provided, it is default to the wall clock time.
 If the number of workload snapshots before the given timestamp is not sufficient to generate a good load model, an exception will be returned.

-The valid granularity settings are: broker and replica.
+The valid granularity settings are: `broker` and `replica`.
 The broker level load gives a summary of the workload on the brokers in the Kafka cluster.
 The replica granularity returns the detail workload of each replicas in the cluster in an XML format.
 The replica level information could be prohibitively big if the cluster hosts a lot of replicas.

 NOTE: The load shown is only for the load from the valid partitions. i.e the partitions with enough metric samples.
 Even if the monitored valid partition percentage is lower than the configured percentage (e.g. 98%), the load will still be returned.
 So please always verify the Load Monitor state to decide whether the workload is representative enough.